The Monkey Parable (Or, Enough with the Best Practice Shaming!)

 Over the next few days, the zookeeper swaps out each of the original five monkeys, one by one.
 Naturally, each new monkey tries to climb the ladder to get the bananas, but every time they do, all the other monkeys attack the new one.

 By the end of the month, none of the original five monkeys remain.
-None of the current crew has ever been sprayed by the hose.
-But each and every time a monkey tries to climb the ladder, all of them pull him down and beat him up.
+None of the current crew has ever been sprayed by the hose either.
+But each and every time a monkey tries to climb the ladder, all the others pull him down and beat him up.
 And why?

 Because that's how we do things around here.